Enson Kwok

-Enson Kwok Shung Ngai (郭祟毅; born 11 November 1999) is an Australian professional soccer player who plays as a right back.
+Enson Kwok Shung Ngai (郭祟毅; born 11 November 1999) is a former Hong Kong professional footballer who played as a right back.

 Club career

 As a youth player, Kwok joined the youth academy of English side Boreham Wood.

 In July 2021, Kwok signed for Serbian First League club Timok.
 On 27 November 2021, he debuted for the club during a 2–0 win over Budućnost (Dobanovci).

 On 6 July 2022, Kwok signed for another Serbian First League club Mačva Šabac.

 On 28 August 2023, Kwok returned to Hong Kong and signed for Eastern.

 International career

 Kwok is eligible to represent Hong Kong internationally and Australia internationally, having been born there.